-The multiple linear regression results are detailed in Tables 2 (HR) and 3 (FAR), which summarize the statistics and models run with the attributes.
-Pearson's correlations between all attributes, as well as with the memorability scores can be found in the Supplemental Material (Tables S1 and S2).
-As a note, the beta (β) values of the regression analyses only differ in sign when running the model based on phrasing them using the original attribute names versus their antonyms.
-Thus, for clarity in this paper, we frame these attributes based on their valence (i.e., positive or negative), with all betas reported as an absolute value.
-For all of these models, we looked at model residual plots to confirm a linear model was indeed a good fit, and found for all that the residuals were normally distributed.
+The multiple linear regression results are detailed in Figures 3 (HR) and 4 (FAR), which summarize the statistics and models run with the attributes.
+Pearson's correlations between all attributes, as well as with the memorability scores, can be found in the online supplemental materials (see Tables S1 and S2 there).
+As a note, the beta values of the regression analyses differ in only sign when running the model based on phrasing them using the original attribute names versus their antonyms.
+Thus, for clarity, in this article, we frame these attributes based on their valence (i.e.,